rbobb/Taxtesta/README.md

 # Economic Stubstance
-Within this repo you will find Economic Substance and Corporate Compliance in Offshore Jurisdictions
+Within this repo you will find materials for the impact Economic Substance and Corporate Compliance in Offshore Jurisdictions